 Kanch Mandir - 10.1 km

-This spectacular building, completed by “Cotton King” Sir Hukumchand Seth, is composed entirely of glass and mirrors.
+Begun in the early 20th century, this spectacular Jain temple was completed by “Cotton King” Sir Hukumchand Seth and is composed entirely of glass and mirrors.

 Lal Bagh Palace - 10.9 km

-This breathtaking riverside palace was built by Maharaja Shivaji Rao Holkar.
-It showcases lavish paintings, architecture and textiles.
+Set along the banks of the Saraswati River, Lal Bagh Palace is a breathtaking structure built by Maharaja Shivaji Rao Holkar.
+The palace showcases lavish paintings, architecture and textiles.

 Bijasen Tekri - 14.2 km

-Take in unforgettable views of Indore from this hilltop temple, which is dedicated to the goddess Durga.
+For sweeping views of Indore and a serene location, head to this hilltop temple dedicated to the goddess Durga.

-This temple is dedicated to Lord Shiva and is one of India’s holiest Hindu sites.
-Omkareshwar is also home to one of twelve Jyotirlingam shrines.
+Visit Omkareshwar to see one of the holiest Hindu sites in India.
+The temple is dedicated to Lord Shiva and is home to one of twelve Jyotirlingam shrines.

 Maheshwar - 91 km